 There are two instances where manufacturers and distributors of pharmaceuticals will be liable for inadequate warnings.

 First if prescribing medical providers, who are in the position to reduce risks of harm, are not adequately warned.
 Second if the patient is not warned, when the manufacturer or distributors knows or has reason to know that medical-care providers are not in the position to risk harm in accordance with the instruction or warnings.

 Therefore the reality of pharmaceutical litigation is that most lawsuits seek damages from manufacturers and distributors for their failure (whether accidental or intentional) to notify consumers of known or knowable risks involved with taking the drug.

 If you or a loved one has suffered harmful side effects, you may have a claim against the manufacturer or distributor.
-We would be happy to offer you a free consultation regarding your situation.
+Our Orange County personal injury lawyers would be happy to offer you a free consultation regarding your situation.
 If for some reason we cannot be of assistance, we will gladly recommend an attorney whom we respect that is best suited for your matter.
-To file out a intake sheet click here.
+To file out an intake sheet click here.